- Demonstrate the standard uses of apostrophes to show possession

 You can also use an apostrophe to stand in for omitted numbers.

-It’s important to note that the use of contractions and the use of apostrophes to stand in for omitted numbers are generally considered too informal for most academic writing.
-Some students wonder why they should bother learning these rules, then.
+It is important to note that the use of contractions and the use of apostrophes to stand in for omitted numbers are generally considered too informal for most academic writing.
+Some students wonder why they should bother learning these rules.
 The answer is that there are plenty of writing situations in which contractions are appropriate.
-It’s just that contractions are too informal for most of the formal papers you write for college and should be avoided in those situations.
+Sometimes contractions are too considered too informal for most papers you write for college.